lasyaMundrathi/SmartSQLGen-NL2SQL-Engine/README.md

-### Overview
+## Overview

-This project is a Streamlit application designed to interact with a telecom database.
-It allows users to input natural language questions and generates corresponding SQL queries using Google Gemini AI.
+This project is a **production-level Streamlit application** designed to interact with a telecom database.
+It allows users to input natural language questions and generates corresponding SQL queries using **Google Gemini AI**.
 The SQL queries are executed on an SQLite database, and the results are displayed in a user-friendly interface.
-This application demonstrates expertise in Generative AI, database management, and frontend development.
+This application demonstrates expertise in **Generative AI**, **database management**, and **frontend development**.
-### Features
+## Features

-1. Natural Language to SQL Translation: Leverages Google Gemini AI to convert user questions into SQL queries.
+- **Natural Language to SQL Translation**: Leverages Google Gemini AI to convert user questions into SQL queries.
-2. Streamlit Interface: Provides an intuitive UI for interacting with the application.
+- **Streamlit Interface**: Provides an intuitive UI for interacting with the application.
-3. SQLite Database Integration: Manages telecom-related data in three tables: Broadband, MobileUsage, and InternetPlans.
+- **SQLite Database Integration**: Manages telecom-related data in three tables: Broadband, MobileUsage, and InternetPlans.
-4. Dynamic Query Execution: Executes AI-generated SQL queries and displays results in tabular format.
+- **Dynamic Query Execution**: Executes AI-generated SQL queries and displays results in tabular format.
-5. Production-Ready Code: Implements robust error handling and modular design for scalability.
+- **Production-Ready Code**: Implements robust error handling and modular design for scalability.
 ### File Structure:

 ```bash